10 Unforgettable Fall Weekend Getaways in the Northeast

 6. Lake Placid, New York

-I went to Lake Placid right at the turn of fall and it was breathtaking.
-I can only imagine how beautiful it is with the peak fall colors!
+I went to Lake Placid for the first time during Labor Day weekend of 2024 and it was breathtaking.
+I can only imagine how beautiful it is during peak fall season!
+It’s a bit of a drive from NYC so I’d recommend going there over a 3-day weekend if you can.

-Although the town is named Lake Placid, the main village with shops & restaurants is located around Mirror Lake, NOT around Lake Placid.
+Just keep in mind that although the town is named Lake Placid, the main street with shops & restaurants is located around Mirror Lake, NOT around Lake Placid.
 Yep, it confused me when I first went there too!
+Even though I went there in the summer, I highly recommend checking it out during autumn if you can since the fall colors are beautiful here.

 🍂 Best Time to Visit (subject to change per season): Late September to Early October